novakzaballa/crmapi/README.md

 Date: 'Apr 16 2020'
 -->

-# CRM REST API code example - Scope: Customers (Novak Zaballa)
+# CRM REST API code example - Novak Zaballa

+The scope of this sample code project is users and customers management of a CRM.

 This project has been built with Serverless Framework and targeting AWS lambda with Node.js + DynamoDB.
 You can deploy the proyect to AWS installing and configuring serverless, or you can run the services locally, using the [serverless-offline](https://github.com/dherault/serverless-offline) plugin, which is included.
 The offline configuration also includes a local DynamoDB instance is provided by the [serverless-dynamodb-local](https://github.com/99xt/serverless-dynamodb-local) plugin.